HimanshuMishra123/Jenkins-Zero-To-Herocopied/java-maven-sonar-argocd-helm-k8s/spring-boot-app/README.md

 **For jenkins to authenticate with sonar it need access token**>> goto sonarqube UI>> goto myaccount>> security>>Generate token(provide any token name)>> copy the token >> goto jenkins UI>> manage Jenkins>> manage credentials>> click on system>>click on global credentials>> click on add credentials>> under kind select `secret text`>> under secret paste the Token>> in ID provide name `sonarqube`>> click on create >> Done with Sonarqube configuration

 **For jenkins to authenticate with github it need access token**goto github>> settings page>> in side-pane click on 'developer setting'>> personal access token>> Token(classic)>> generate new token(classic)>>provide name and select fields and generate and copy >>goto jenkins UI>> manage Jenkins>> manage credentials>> under 'stores scoped to Jenkins' click on system>> click on global credentials>> click on add credentials>> under kind select 'secret text'>>under secret paste the github access Token  >> ID as per choice which you will call in jenkins script>> create
+**For jenkins to authenticate with trivy it need access token**...use similiar logic to setup trivy credentials.